enkidevs/curriculum/linux/user-and-file-management/user-management-utilities/random-password-generator.md

 ## Practice

-Generate a random 20 chararacters password using `pwgen` :
+Generate a random, secure 20 characters password using `pwgen` :

 ```bash
 ??? ??? ???